Host an Event in Washington, DC

 Welcome Plaza

-Guests' entry experience begins with the museum's landscape and installations, a cascading water feature, and indigenous plant life leading to the Welcome Plaza.
-The Welcome Plaza and Riverwalk are available for receptions for groups to welcome their guests with hors d'oeuvres and performances as they arrive for your event.
-The National Native American Veterans Memorial is accessible from the Welcome Plaza and remains open to visitors every day, 24 hours a day.
+Guests' entry experience begins with a cascading water feature and Native plant life leading to the Welcome Plaza.
+Welcome your guests with hors d'oeuvres and performances as they arrive for your event.
+The National Native American Veterans Memorial, open to visitors 24 hours a day, is accessible from the Welcome Plaza.

 Outdoor Amphitheater